How to use ContextLoom

 Export Context Bundles

 Select the files you need for your next prompt.
-ContextLoom exports them as a single, token-optimized context bundle you can paste directly into Claude or any LLM.
+ContextLoom exports them as a single, token-optimized context bundle you can paste directly into any LLM.

 Recommended ContextDB taxonomy